espsrc/droplets/docs/index.md

 We are open to contributions from anyone!
 Visit the Github repository  [Droplets](https://github.com/spsrc/droplets).

 # Credits
-This content is based on our own experience and on excellent open-source online material.
-We want to mention specially:
+This content is based on our own experience and different excellent open-source online material.
+We want to mention especially:

 [NBIS Reproducible research course](https://nbis-reproducible-research.readthedocs.io/en/latest/)
 [The Turing Way](https://the-turing-way.netlify.com/introduction/introduction)